wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 But we can also make our own, tailored to our needs.
-The [Implement your own client](https://moxin-org.github.io/moly/custom-client.html) guide in Moly Kit covers this trait and how to implement it but it's considered "advanced", and we don't care about many of this details.
+The [Implement your own client](https://moxin-org.github.io/moly/custom-client.html) guide in Moly Kit covers this trait and how to implement it, but it's considered "advanced", and we don't care about many of these details.

-What we will want is to make our own `SlideshowClient` that simply wraps the existing `OpenAIClient`, delegating most of it's implementation, but customizing the `send()` implementation to inject a message with the image attached as context.
+What we will want is to make our own `SlideshowClient` that simply wraps the existing `OpenAIClient`, delegating most of its implementation, but customizing the `send()` implementation to inject a message with the image attached as context.